Introduction to Human Subjects Research

 Protection of Human Subjects

-The State University of New York at Fredonia maintains that every member of the College community has the responsibility to ensure that research is conducted ethically and with rigorous compliance to standards and practices that will reassure public trust, safeguard the welfare of human subjects and promote scientific discovery.
+Fredonia maintains that every member of the University community has the responsibility to ensure that research is conducted ethically and with rigorous compliance to standards and practices that will reassure public trust, safeguard the welfare of human subjects and promote scientific discovery.

-The SUNY Fredonia Institutional Review Board (IRB) (called the Human Subjects Review Committee on our campus (or HSRC) is a group of individuals charged with reviewing proposed research involving human subjects to ensure the protection of those subjects and compliance with federal regulations.
-In keeping with the Federal regulations, membership is comprised of the following:
+The Fredonia Institutional Review Board (IRB) (called the Human Subjects Review Committee) is charged with reviewing proposed research involving human subjects to ensure the protection of those subjects and compliance with federal regulations.